axtk/axtk.github.io/palatalization.md

 (2) Similarly, a /tɕ/ or /tʃ/ sound could have emerged from /ɕ/ in varieties of Old French, not as a predecessor of /ʃ/, but as a regional alternative.
 This particular variant could have been borrowed into English (to be nowadays observed in English loanwords like *chair* or *chamber*).

-(3) The sound change /k/ > /ts/, which does occur in other languages, could have resulted from a further development of /tɕ/ in the same sound chain.
+(3) The sound change /k/ > /ts/ that occurs in other languages could have resulted from a further development of /tɕ/ in the same sound chain.